Last updated on May 6th, 2019.

-Prepare 2 small containers for the batter.
-In one, whisk together the eggs, milk, and salt.
-In the other, mix together the flour and black pepper.
+- Prepare 2 small containers for the batter.
+In one, whisk together the eggs and milk.
+In the other, mix together the flour, salt, and black pepper.
 If you want, add some spice with a pinch of cayenne or chipotle powder.

-Pan fry the battered cauliflower in batches: heat about 2 tablespoons of olive oil in a large skillet, and make sure the oil covers the skillet.
+- Pan fry the battered cauliflower in batches: heat about 2-4 tablespoons of olive oil in a large skillet, and make sure the oil thinly coats the bottom of the skillet.
 You might need more or less oil, depending on the size of the skillet.
-Place the cauliflower pieces flat side down into the hot oil (if there is a flat side), and fry without disturbing them for about 2 minutes, or until the underside is a nice golden brown.
-I was able to get 8-10 pieces in the skillet at a time without crowding the cauliflower.
+Place the cauliflower pieces flat-side down into the hot oil (if there is a flat side), and fry without disturbing them for about 3 minutes, or until the underside is a nice golden brown.
+I was able to get 8-10 pieces in a large skillet at a time without crowding the cauliflower.

-Use tongs to gently flip each cauliflower piece, and cook until the other side is nicely browned.
-The cauliflower florets are obviously not flat on each side, so try to cook each piece on at least three sides.
-The heat of the frying pan will cook all the batter that is caught inside the cauliflower floret, so no need to worry about frying every side.
+- Use tongs to gently flip each cauliflower piece, and cook until the other side is nicely browned.
+The cauliflower florets are obviously not flat on each side, so try to cook each floret on at least three sides.
+The heat of the skillet will cook all the delicious batter that is inside the cauliflower floret.

-Set the cooked cauliflower florets on a paper towel to drain.
+- Set the cooked cauliflower florets on a paper towel while you finish cooking.
 Serve warm, and dip into sour cream or this Greek yogurt sauce.